abirmondal/photographyStore/README.md

 > :heavy_check_mark: I did build this portfolio website from *scratch*, and it is done using *modile-first* technique.
 <br>

+> :disappointed: I am really sorry for the colour combinations as I am really bad at that.

 # Demo Sketches

 ### Large Screen View